 "the repetitive, intentional hurting of one person or group by another person or group, where the relationship involves an imbalance of power.
-It can happen face to face or online" (Anti-Bullying Alliance)
+It can happen face to face or online"

+(Anti-Bullying Alliance)

-Bullying is the repeated use of prejudice based behaviours or aggression with the intention of hurting another person.
+Bullying is the repeated use of prejudice-based behaviours or aggression with the intention of hurting another person.
 Bullying results in pain and distress to the victim.
 It is usually conscious and wilful and commonly consists of repeated acts of aggression and/or manipulation.
 It can take a number of forms - both physical and non-physical, either in combination or in isolation.

-We teacher children the definition using STOP:

-Several

-Times

-Telling

-On

-Other

-Purpose

-People

-Bullying can show itself it a variety of forms including:
+We teach children the definition using STOP: Several Start Times Telling On Other Purpose People Bullying can show itself it a variety of forms including:

-- Cyber Bullying: The use of electronic communication to bully a person in the ways described below.
-Cyber Bullying also includes defamation or slander on social network sites which can lead to the identification of individual children or adult. - Emotional: Being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures), being bossed, hurting people's feelings, being nasty, unfriendly, mean, blackmailing - Physical: Pushing, kicking, hitting, punching or any use of violence, pushing people around - Racist: Racial taunts, graffiti, gestures - Disability/SEN: Name calling, intimidation, gestures, mimicking - Faith or Religion: Prejudiced comments related to how people dress and how individuals might Worship - Sexual: Unwanted physical contact or sexually abusive comments sexualised behaviour towards another without consent e.g. Sexual comments, Sexual jokes/'banter', Sexualised physical behaviour.
-Upskirting, Online sexual harassment - Homophobic: Associated with or focused on the issue of sexuality - Verbal: Name-calling, sarcasm, spreading rumours, teasing, 'being cheeky' E-mail or text bullying, bullying through a third party
+Cyber Bullying The use of electronic communication to bully a person in the ways described below.
+Cyber Bullying also includes defamation or slander on social network sites which can lead to the identification of individual children or adult.
+Emotional Being unfriendly, excluding, tormenting (e.g. hiding books, threatening gestures) being bossed, hurting people's feelings, being nasty, unfriendly, mean, blackmailing Physical Pushing, kicking, hitting, punching or any use of violence, pushing people around Racist Racial taunts, graffiti, gestures Disability/SEN Name calling, intimidation, gestures, mimicking Faith or Prejudiced comments related to how people dress and how individuals might Religion Worship Sexual Unwanted physical contact or sexually abusive comments sexualised behaviour towards another without consent e.g. Sexual comments, Sexual jokes/'banter', Sexualised physical behaviour, Upskirting, Online sexual harassment Homophobic Associated with or focused on the issue of sexuality Verbal Name-calling, sarcasm, spreading rumours, teasing.
+Online/Cyber Any of the above through text, social media or internet platforms.
+Defamation or slander on social network sites which can lead to the identification of individual children or adult